 - Replace your gutters

 Gutters are essential to your home.
 They play the vital role of ensuring water is channelled away from the roof and foundation of the house.
 When debris gets stuck in your gutter, water cannot flow out of it, causing water damages and other damages to your gutter.
 Therefore, cleaning it would prevent this.
-However, this may not always be enough.
+I would recommend hiring a professional such as Gutter Cleaning Queens because it’s not an easy task to undertake yourself.
+However, cleaning them may not always be enough.
 Suppose your gutter systems are old, sagging, or leaking.
 In that case, you would need to replace them entirely.
 This is a worthwhile investment to prevent incurring the costs associated with water damage.
 Be sure to hire the services of a professional to ensure the new gutter system is installed correctly.

 - Replace your roof